 The Hurricanes reached the NCAA Tournament in each of Fisher’s first three seasons as an assistant coach, including a run to the Sweet 16 in 2016.
 Fisher also has coached the Canes to three straight 20-win campaigns, matching a program record.

 Miami went 22-10 during the 2017-18 season, including an 11-7 record and third-place finish in ACC play.
 The Hurricanes then earned the No. 6 seed in the NCAA South Regional.
 Lonnie Walker IV had a strong freshman campaign, earning Honorable Mention All-ACC and ACC All-Freshman Team honors.
-Walker and Bruce Brown Jr. each were selected in the NBA Draft following the season, as Walker was a first-round pick (18th overall), while Brown was picked 42nd overall.
+Walker and Bruce Brown Jr. each were selected in the NBA Draft following the season, as Walker was a first-round pick (No. 18 overall), while Brown was picked No. 42.

 For the third straight season, Miami sold out its season ticket allotment at the Watsco Center.
 The 2015-16 season was the first time in Miami Hurricanes history that any team sold out of season tickets.

-Fisher and the Canes’ coaching staff reeled in top-15 recruiting class in back-to-back seasons in 2016-17 and 2017-18, marking the best recruiting classes in program history.
-For the 2017-18 campaign, the staff inked three ESPN Top 100 players in McDonald’s All-American and Jordan Brand Classic All-American guard Lonnie Walker (No. 13), guard Chris Lykes (48) and forward Deng Gak (94).
+Fisher and the Hurricanes’ coaching staff reeled in top-15 recruiting class in back-to-back seasons in 2016-17 and 2017-18, marking the best classes in program history.
+For the 2017-18 campaign, the staff inked three ESPN Top 100 players in McDonald’s All-American and Jordan Brand Classic All-American guard Lonnie Walker IV (No. 13), guard Chris Lykes (48) and forward Deng Gak (94).
 New Zealander Sam Waardenburg also joined the class for the spring semester in 2017.
-This class was ranked sixth by ESPN, eighth by Scout and No. 12 by Rivals.
+This class was ranked top-10 by 247Sports, ESPN and Scout.

-In 2016-17, the staff inked McDonald’s All-American Dewan Huell, Jordan Brand Classic All-American Bruce Brown, Australian standout Dejan Vasiljevic and Rodney Miller from national powerhouse Oak Hill Academy (Va.).
-The class was ranked No. 9 by 247Sports, No. 10 by Scout and No. 13 by both ESPN and Rivals.
+The previous year, in 2016-17, the staff signed McDonald’s All-American Dewan Huell, Jordan Brand Classic All-American Bruce Brown Jr., Australian standout Dejan Vasiljevic and Rodney Miller Jr. from national powerhouse Oak Hill Academy (Va.).
+Both Huell and Brown were consensus five-star, top-30 recruits.

 Nationally, the Canes were ranked No. 24 in scoring defense (64.1), No. 72 in 3-point field goal defense (33.0%) and No. 74 in field goal percentage defense (41.9%).
 Among conference teams, Miami was second in scoring defense, second in fewest fouls (15.6/g), third in rebounding margin (+4.0), fifth in offensive rebounds per game (11.0), fifth in 3-point defense and sixth in field goal defense.